cython/cython/docs/src/reference/compilation.rst

     compilation.
 Default is compatibility with Python 2.
 To enable Python 3 source code semantics, set this to 3 at the start of a module or pass the "-3" command line option to the compiler.
-    Note that cimported and included source files inherit this setting from the module being compiled, unless they explicitly set their own language level.
+    Note that cimported files inherit this setting from the module being compiled, unless they explicitly set their own language level.
+    Included source files always inherit this setting.

 ``c_string_type`` (bytes / str / unicode)
     Globally set the type of an implicit coercion from char* or std::string.